Automotive and commercial vehicles

 Where the conventional split lock washer has proven insufficient, the 6796 is the direct upgrade: same location, several times the residual force, no surface damage.

-They share the conical geometry, but their function is the opposite.
-The DIN 6796 is a rigid washer with very short travel, intended to secure a bolted joint with a single piece per bolt.
-The DIN 2093 is an elastic spring with long travel, designed to be stacked in series or parallel and to work as a load spring.
+They share the conical geometry.
+The DIN 6796 is a static-use washer that guarantees, after its deformation, a remaining contact force that prevents the joint from loosening.
+The DIN 2093 is an elastic spring, that is, it can work cyclically: it can also be stacked in series or in parallel to achieve the desired Force vs Deflection curve.
 They are not interchangeable: using a DIN 6796 as a spring, or a DIN 2093 as a fastening element, are application errors.

 No. The DIN 6796 standard is intended for use with a single washer per bolted joint, placed between the bolt head (or nut) and the surface.
 If the application requires elastic stacking —for example to achieve greater travel or to tune stiffness— the correct element is the DIN 2093 disc spring, which is indeed designed for series, parallel or mixed configurations.